 Using the On-hold status in your reports

-On-hold time is also included as a value in the Ticket Status attribute.
-You can use the Ticket Status attribute to break down a metric by each status.
-On the Insights Ticket pre-built dashboard, Ticket Status is used in the Current backlog by ticket status report.
+On-hold time is also included as a value in the Ticket status attribute.
+You can use the Ticket status attribute to break down a metric by each status.
+On the Zendesk Support pre-built Explore dashboard, Ticket status is used in a number of the reports on the Unsolved tickets tab.

 When you add the On-hold status, it will also affect the Requester wait time in hours and Current backlog metrics.
 The metrics will include the On-hold state in their calculations.

 Note: The Agent wait time in hours metric is not affected by the On-hold status.
 This metric is still defined as the cumulative time a ticket has been in a Pending state (awaiting a response from the requester).

 How the On-hold status works with ticket sharing

 The On-hold status only affects ticket sharing agreements that use Make public & private comments; sync status.
 Because On-hold is an optional status in Zendesk Support, these ticket sharing agreements treat On-hold as Open.

 For example, if a shared ticket is set to On-hold by the sending account, the ticket is displayed as Open in the receiving account.
 This occurs even if the receiving account has the On-hold status activated.
 All other statuses will sync normally.